Installing a ventilation system to your home can keep indoor air from turning stagnant and manage humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your house.
 Other causes include household cleaners and volatile organic compounds (VOCs).

 VOCs can be emitted by things in your home, such as building materials, flooring or furniture.
-They can also be located in some air fresheners and scented candles.
-High VOCs can cause respiratory irritation, headaches and dizziness, among other issues.
+They can also be detected in some air fresheners and scented candles.
+High VOCs can lead to respiratory irritation, headaches and dizziness, among other problems.

 Many scientific studies have learned respiratory diseases, asthma and other illnesses are due to inferior indoor air quality.
 Allergies can also be worsened by indoor air quality issues.